NichaRoj/Galileo/README.md

 Nothing too complicated - it just matches students' data and group them into their respective code families.

 ### Is it safe & secure?
 Yes it is!
-The project's open-sourced here, so feel free to check around with the code.
-Should there be bugs, please open an issue here on GitHub (or create a patch make a pull request!)
+The project's open-sourced here, so feel free to play around.
+Should there be bugs, please open an issue here on GitHub (or create a patch and make a pull request!)

 ===================================================